-The mixed-use zones will offer an assortment of dwelling types for a diverse client base and for all generations: young people, single people or couples, older couples whose children have left home, etc. The residential areas peripheral to the mixed-use core of the City-Centre will also include some family housing, in accordance with the population regeneration orientation already discussed in this Planning Program.
+The mixed-use areas will offer an assortment of dwelling types for a diverse client base and for all generations: young people, single people or couples, older couples whose children have left home, etc. The residential areas peripheral to the mixed-use core of the City-Centre will also include some family housing, in accordance with the population regeneration orientation already discussed in this Planning Program.

-2.2 Intensifying and diversifying the commercial offer and services

-The Planning Program proposes to contain the spread of commercial activities to promote the intensification and diversification of services offered in the City-Centre.
-The existing retail commercial zones will not be extended, however they will be enhanced by the possibility of a greater mix of uses.
+2.2 Intensifying and diversifying the commercial offer and services extended, however they will be enhanced by the possibility of a greater mix of uses.
 The commercial offer will therefore be increased through building densification, diversification of activities and multi-level parking.